 Executed by:

-Patricia Hu Director, Bureau of Transportation Statistics Date
+Rolf Schmitt Deputy Director performing the functions and duties of the Director, Bureau of Transportation Statistics Date

 Date

 1. Appendix A-1: FLOW Demand Data Elements - Beneficial Cargo Owner

 The exchange of data is a fundamental tenet of FLOW and a requirement for participation.
 The application, connectivity and protocols used to exchange messages are detailed in the BTS FLOW Data Users Guide.